Aube

 Aube (/fr/ ohb) is a French department in the Grand Est region of northeastern France.
 As with sixty departments in France, this department is named after a river: the Aube.
-With 310,242 inhabitants (2019), Aube is the 74th department in terms of population.
+It has 310,447 inhabitants (2023).
 The inhabitants of the department are known as Aubois or Auboises.

 The department was constituted by a decree of the National Assembly of 15 January 1790.